kornha/parliament/README.md

 ### Entity

-- An Entity is an auther, sometimes one person and sometimes a whole news outlet, depending on the level of granularity that can be obtained.
+An Entity is an author, sometimes one person and sometimes a whole news outlet, depending on the level of granularity that can be obtained.
 - An Entity has a Bias and Confidence score tracking the Entity's history.
 - An Entity is associated with a list of Posts, Claims, Opinions, and Phrases.

 ### Claim

+A Claim is a statement about an event that is verfiable.
 - A Claim is a statement that has "pro" and "against" list of Posts either supporting or refuting the Claim.
 - A Claim has a "value" field, which is the statement itself.
 - A Claim has a "pro" field, which is a list of Posts that support the Claim.
 - A Claim has an "against" field, which is a list of Posts that refute the Claim.
 - A Claim has a "context" field, which provides more information about the Claim, and helps for search.
-- A Claim is fundemtally verifiable; a non-verfiable "claim" is called an `Opinon`.
+- A Claim is fundamentally verifiable; a non-verifiable "claim" is called an `Opinion`.
 - A Claim has an associated `Confidence`.
 - A Claim has associated `Entities`

 ### Opinion

+An opinion is a statement about an event that is not verfiable.
-- A Opinion is a statement that has "pro" and "against" list of Posts either supporting or rejecting the Opinion.
+- An Opinion is a statement that has "pro" and "against" list of Posts either supporting or rejecting the Opinion.
-- A Opinion has a "value" field, which is the statement itself.
+- An Opinion has a "value" field, which is the statement itself.
-- A Opinion has a "pro" field, which is a list of Posts that support the Claim.
+- An Opinion has a "pro" field, which is a list of Posts that support the Claim.
-- A Opinion has an "against" field, which is a list of Posts that refute the Claim.
+- An Opinion has an "against" field, which is a list of Posts that refute the Claim.
-- A Opinion has a "context" field, which provides more information about the Claim, and helps for search.
+- An Opinion has a "context" field, which provides more information about the Claim, and helps for search.
-- A Opinion is fundemtally non-verifiable; a verfiable "opinion" is called an `Claim`
+- An Opinion is fundamentally non-verifiable; a verifiable "opinion" is called a `Claim`.
 - An Opinion has an associated `Bias`.
-- An Opinon has associated `Entities`.
+- An Opinion has associated `Entities`.

 ### Phrase

-- A Phrase is a word or group of words that are used to express `Posts`, `Claims`, and `Opinions`.
+A Phrase is a word or group of words that are used to express `Posts`, `Claims`, and `Opinions`.
 - A Phrase utilizes repeated and specific language.
 - A Phrase has an associated `Bias`.
 - A Phrase has associated `Entities`.